 And not too far away, there are several stalls selling a couple of cat trinkets from jewellery, cat printed bags, ceramics and others.
-I didnt see any Cat fur bags though.
-That’ll be interesting.

 I couldn’t get a clear shot because of the crowd though.

 There were a segment for kids to watch a Punch and Judy show.
-Seems a little bit out of place though

 I noticed quite a number of kids having their face painted with feline decorations.
 And I nearly kicked myself for not having worn my Cat Hat.

 Anyway, the main attraction would have to be the cats itself.
-There were so many cats but probably about five times the amount the visitors.
+There were so many cats but there probably about five times the amount the visitors.
 I was surrounded by a lot of people.
 So it was rather claustrophobic for me and at the end of it, I felt dizzy and out of breath.

-There were a number of owners who were happy to chat with the visitors and showing off their cats.
+Nevertheless, there were a number of owners who were happy to chat with the visitors and showing off their cats.